mohanty-sd/SDMBIGDAT19/CODES/docs/USER_GUIDE.md

 ### Related Documentation

-- See `CodeDoc.pdf` in the `CODES` directory for detailed function documentation
-- See lecture slides in `SLIDES` directory for theoretical background
+- See lecture slides in the `SLIDES` directory of this repository for theoretical background

 ### Contact and Support